 Let’s say we have an air conditioner with a capacity of 10,000 BTU.
 That’s a simplified description.
 In fact, we have an air conditioner that is capable of putting out 10,000 BTU per hour.
 The correct unit here is BTU/h.

 kW, on the other hand, stands for kiloWatt.
-Watt is the basic unit of power (in metric system Europeans use) and it’s basically the amount of power we have to give to a 1 kg object start moving with an acceleration of 1 m/s2. kiloWatt is just 1000 Watts.
+Watt is the basic unit of power (in the metric system Europeans use), and it’s basically the amount of power we have to give to a 1 kg object that starts moving with an acceleration of 1 m/s2. kiloWatt is just 1000 Watts.
 This sentence makes sense to Europeans who know a bit of physics.

 For everybody who wants to see some example, here’s a convenient table:

 BTU To kW Conversion Table

 Here are a few standard BTU capacities converted to kW: